Canada's mining sector is an incredibly important part of our national wealth and prosperity.

 Did you know that Ontario is a hotbed for mining activity in Canada?
 The industry is active in all parts of the province in a diverse set of communities including Sudbury, Windsor, Midland, Timmins, Perth, Marathon, North Bay and Attawapiskat to name a few.
 The further north y...

 Any Canadian who’s remotely familiar with nuclear technology has probably heard of uranium.
-A little factoid: it's an essential part of nuclear reactors across the country and around the world, with about 15% of Canada's total production used to support CANDU reactors in Ontar...
+A little factoid: it’s the predominant fuel for nuclear reactors across the country and around the world, with about 15% of Canada's total production used to support CANDU reactors in O...